+Video ads can uniquely captivate audience attention in ways other mediums can't.
 Consider how TikTok and Instagram Stories have revolutionized content consumption by offering short, engaging videos.
-These platforms underline the fact that users are drawn to video content that is succinct yet compelling.
+These platforms underline that users are drawn to concise yet compelling video content.

-The statistics support this trend.
-According to Wyzowl (2023), 95% of video marketers have seen increased brand awareness through video content.
-This is because videos can distil complex messages into digestible snippets that are easily understood and memorable.
-They’re particularly effective in breaking down language and literacy barriers, making your message accessible to a broader audience.
+This is because videos can distill complex messages into digestible snippets that are easily understood and memorable.
+They're particularly effective in breaking down language and literacy barriers, making your message accessible to a broader audience.

-According to eMarketer, in 2023, the U.S. Connected TV (CTV) advertising expenditure was anticipated to reach $25.09 billion, with a substantial $21.52 billion allocated to programmatic advertising.
+According to eMarketer, in 2023, the U.S. Connected TV (CTV) advertising expenditure was anticipated to reach $25 billion, with a substantial $21 billion allocated to programmatic advertising.
 This translates to approximately 86% of all CTV advertising funds being spent programmatically.

 The iconic Coca-Cola "Holidays are Coming" advertisement is a quintessential example of a Christmas video ad that has stood the test of time.
 First aired in 1995, this ad marked the beginning of the festive season for many and showcased the power of emotional storytelling in advertising.

-Strong branding: The ad cleverly used Coca-Cola’s traditional red and white colour scheme, making it instantly recognizable.
+Strong branding: The ad cleverly used Coca-Cola's traditional red and white color scheme, making it instantly recognizable.
 The visual of the lit-up Coca-Cola trucks driving through a snowy landscape became an iconic symbol of the brand and Christmas cheer.
 Strong branding like this ensures that viewers immediately connect the emotions evoked by the ad with the brand itself.

 Inclusive spirit: The ad featured a wide range of people enjoying the festive season, promoting a message of inclusivity and unity.
 In today's increasingly diverse society, ads that embrace and celebrate this diversity tend to resonate more with a global audience.